microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/microk8s/local_microk8s_gitops_helm/_index.md

 ### Cluster-level Config

 With Cluster-level GitOps config, the goal is to have an "horizontal components" or "management components" deployed on your Kubernetes cluster which will then be used by your applications.
-Good examples are Service Meshes, Security products, Monitoring solutions, etc. A very popular example will also be Ingress Controller which is exactly the nginx-ingress controller we will deploy in the next section.
+Good examples are Service Meshes, Security products, Monitoring solutions, etc.

 ### Namespace-level Config